Chris Mbamba: Port Vale

 He signed with EFL League One club Port Vale in July 2016.
 He made his professional debut on 6 August, after coming on for Anthony de Freitas as a 57th-minute substitute in a 0–0 draw with Bradford City.
 He made 11 appearances across the 2016–17 season, and left the club in May 2017 after new manager Michael Brown agreed a settlement on the final 12 months of his contract.

 Return to Sweden

 Mbamba returned to Sweden and on 5 April 2018 signed with Division 1 club Oskarshamns AIK.
 Oskarshamns finished second in the Södra table in the 2018 season and qualified to the promotion play-offs, but failed to reach the Superettan after losing out to Varbergs BoIS on away goals; Mbamba was a late substitute in both legs.
 He switched to divisional rivals Oskarshamns AIK in the off-season.

 On 28 January 2020, Mbamba signed with Division 2 side Assyriska BK.
 The club announced in June 2020 that Mbamba had left the club.

 International career

-Mbamba was born in Zimbabwe to a Namibian father, and a Kenyan mother.
-He moved to Sweden at a young age, and represented the Sweden under-17s.
+Mbamba was born in Zimbabwe to Namibian father and Kenyan mother.
+He moved to Sweden at a young age and represented the Sweden under-17s.
 In February 2019, Mbamba declared his intention to represent Kenya.
 He was granted a Kenyan passport the following month.